kups23/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 5-execute script created to give excute permission to hello file
 - 6-multiple_permissions script created to add file permissions to hello file
 - 7-everybody scripts give execute permission to owner,group and other to hello file
+- 8-James_Bond scripts created to give all permission only to other users for hello file